 Okay, so this is how the APIs work and how to develop an API, but that’s just scratching the surface.
+Knowing what is API development is not enough either, you need to know it from the inside out and how to improve its quality as technologies get advanced to stay afloat in the competition.
 You must understand a few conceptual elements of APIs, without which their operability would stop dead in its tracks.

 API Key - Let’s call them a set of coded instructions passed into incoming API requests.
 It is their purpose to identify the origin and nature of the incoming request.
 They’re an inseparable part of the API architecture, required to block dubious sources accessing information from the web service.

 Endpoint - Are referenced to pass a value in a given URL.

 GET - RESTful APIs use the same as an HTTP method to gather resources.

 PUT - Again, an HTTP method of editing existing data.
 Development Agencies primarily engage it when they update a collection of information.
 For instance, a table.

 PATCH - Used when updating a single value.
 Such as a single entry in a table (about the above example).

 POST - Interoperability is a two-way process.
 If an API has to collect information from an endpoint, it must be open to sharing data from its end.
 POST is an HTTP method for RESTful APIs to build (or add) such resources.